naurajasminezhr/Optimizing-Asymmetric-TSP-with-Genetic-Algorithms-A-Shell-Gas-Case-Study/README.md

-# README for Project: Optimizing the Asymmetric Clustered and Nonclustered Traveling Salesman Problem with Genetic and Enhanced Genetic Algorithms: A Case Study of Shell Gas Station Supervision in Surabaya
+#  Project: Optimizing the Asymmetric Clustered and Nonclustered Traveling Salesman Problem with Genetic and Enhanced Genetic Algorithms: A Case Study of Shell Gas Station Supervision in Surabaya

 ## Team Members
 - Naura Jasmine Azzahra (5026211005)